Saying Goodbye

 Photographs / Video

-Do not be afraid to photograph the arrival of the hearse and the burial.
+Do not be afraid to photograph the arrival of the hearse, the burial and the gathered family.
 Ask a relative to perform this task, but of course to do so with dignity.
 Many chapels now have the facilities to video the service.
-It is simply a matter of bringing a blank VHS tape along on the day and asking the conductor to set it up for you.
+The funeral director can organize this for you.
 Where these facilities do not exist a family member could video the salient parts of the service.

 Service Sheet